MaptimeNYC/getting-osm-data/README.md

 # getting-osm-data

 ###[what is osm](http://maptime.io/osm-101/#0)
-"wikipedia of maps"
+"Wikipedia of maps"

-so, a global dataset of anything people map
+So, a global dataset of anything people map

 And it's yours (and everyone's)

-more than just basemaps, a huge source of data
+More than just basemaps, a huge source of data

 ###why is this exciting?